abraini-Nascent/wingmercs/readme.md

 - [ ] heat tracking new target if stronger signal in range
 - [ ] ship turrets
 - [ ] performance
-  - [ ] world.update takes ~0.15ms when there are many entities. ship ai and movement command are the largest abusers of update. update should only be used when reindexing. none of our queries have a predicate. a simpler "add component if needed" might be better
+  - [x] world.update takes ~0.15ms when there are many entities. ship ai and movement command are the largest abusers of update. update should only be used when reindexing. none of our queries have a predicate. a simpler "add component if needed" might be better
+  - [ ] draw call is too long on vr headsets.
+    - [ ] 1000 unique meshes for the nebula cell is too much, maybe this could be moved into a shader
+      -  dropped to 100 cells, back to ~60 fps but could be better
+  - [x] computing the voice acting causes a frame skip
+    - move to a background thread?
+  - [x] sounds aren't cached, each sound effect causes a network call
+    - download and store in the asset manager?
   - [ ] server net frame encode takes 0.398 ms, decode 0.033 ms
 ## TODO: